 Smart process automation covering accuracy, speed and decision making

 Finance organizations are under increasing pressure to produce quick and accurate reporting, along with analysis that supports strategic decision-making.
 Real-time financial reporting and analysis using AI is no longer a futuristic fantasy but a tangible way to achieve more accurate forecasting, quicker closes and predictive risk management.
-His article is on why real-time reporting matters, how AI makes it possible, steps for putting it into practice and governance considerations as well as quantifiable goals that finance leaders should aim to achieve.
+This article explains why real-time reporting matters, how AI makes it possible, steps for putting it into practice, governance considerations, and quantifiable goals that finance leaders should aim to achieve.

 Why real-time financial reporting matters